 The BEL for with-profits products is calculated in terms of previously guaranteed benefits and future discretionary benefits.
-BEL is valued stochastically using an asset share projection approach in order to accurately value the cost of contractual guarantees.
 With-profits future discretionary benefits are set using expert judgement to determine the best estimate of the value of future bonus declarations.